gotracksuit/sre-take-home-test/Instructions.md

 ## The Task

 One of our top developers, Chuggs, has been working on it.
-But we've just found out they were injured in a terrible interview accident, and we need your help to get the project over the line.
+But we've just found out they were injured in a terrible interview accident, and they were unable to ship the new service they've been working on.
+We need your help to get the project over the line.

 Before they went under for surgery, Chuggs told us the work was nearly complete and everything done so far is pretty much flawless.
-They just had to write two more endpoints for working with insights — one to create an insight, and another to delete an insight — and hook those up to their frontend.
+Another developer will be picking up the remaining work, but in the meantime, we need to deploy what we have.

 So, we need you to:

-1. Complete those two unfinished endpoints

-2. Complete the missing frontend integrations with those new endpoints

-3. Fix any bug Chuggs might have missed

-4. Read through and understand the implementation pretty well, since you'll be maintaining this code

-Do it for Chuggs.
+1. Dockerise the backend application for deployment

+2. Tell us what we need to get the frontend application accessible from the web.

+3. Stab out a CI pipeline that shows how shipping the apps in this codebase should work.

+Don't worry about deploying to real infra--just get something credible in place we can talk about.

+Finally, while Chuggs is definitely a 100x developer thanks to AI, they haven't had a chance to flesh out the monitoring and observability for this application.

+- What do you think we need in place, and are there any changes to the implementation we might need to make to accomplish this?

-## Extra For Experts (or Seniors)
+## Extra For Experts

 Our eccentric American investor tells us that we'll unlock a huge funding milestone if we get this Insights feature working--they will personally